KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory: Training Data generation

 \section{Training Data generation}

-Sufficiently large and representative datasets are as decisive for the success of a machine learning approach as the training setup and architecture.
-We use KS-DFT employing the BLYP XC functional\cite{becke1988density,lee1988development} to generate ground truth data for the supervised training of our functionals.
+Sufficiently large and representative data sets are as decisive for the success of a machine learning approach as the training setup and architecture.
+We use KS-DFT employing the BLYP XC functional\cite{becke1988density,lee1988development} with the cc-pVDZ basis set\cite{dunning1989a, woon1994a} to generate ground truth data for the supervised training of our functionals.
 Generating a large number of training samples is easy, but to ensure sufficient variability in the data, we had to employ a new technique that we discuss in this section.

 We use eq.~\ref{eq:ked} to generate ground truth kinetic energy density.
 Many other definitions exist, in particular any additive constant to $t_s$ that integrates to zero yields the same total kinetic energy.
 That said we choose eq.~\ref{eq:ked} over other formulations for the kinetic energy density as its values lie in a smaller range, which is preferred for machine learning models.
 The kinetic potential $\frac{\delta T_s}{\delta \rho}$ can be computed\cite{king2000kinetic} from